aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/build.md

-# RDS and Fargate Round - Build Phase
+# Using AWS Secrets Manager with Amazon RDS and AWS Fargate - Build Phase

 ## Environment setup